Redstone2337/CreateFixedFabrics/README.md

 [Fabric Mod]A fixed patch is used to fix the problem that Tianji and Kirin processors can not be started.

 ### How to use
-Drop the packaged module into the mods folder of your versionAfter that, move the files in the needed and missing cfng folders to the config folder of your integration package.
+The usage method is very simple.
+Download the packaged module and throw it into your mods folder, but note that it can only be used with the files in the config folder.
+After putting it into the mods folder, extract the files in the config folder into the config of your integrated package.
+Then you can use Holy GLES to run create mod.

 ### Other languages
 [中文简体](README.zh.md)